-Technical expertise, special tools and special lubricants are required no matter whether disc brakes need replacing, brakes venting or wheels changing.
+Special tools, special lubricants and knowledge of suspension components are required to maintain and repair brake discs as well as vent brakes or replace brake discs.
 The pedelec may become damaged if the stipulated maintenance intervals and procedures are not carried out.
 That is why only specialist dealers may carry out maintenance.

-- ► The retailer will check the pedelec based on the maintenance table in the appendix. - ➤ The specialist dealer will inspect the pedelec for any signs of material fatigue during basic cleaning. - ➤ The specialist dealer will check the software version of the drive system and update it.
+- The retailer will check the pedelec based on the maintenance table in the appendix. - The specialist dealer will inspect the pedelec for any signs of material fatigue during basic cleaning. - The specialist dealer will check the software version of the drive system and update it.
 The electrical connections are checked, cleaned and preservative agent is applied.
-The electrical cables are inspected for damage. - ▶ The specialist dealer will dismantle and clean the entire suspension fork interior and exterior.
+The electrical cables are inspected for damage. - The specialist dealer will dismantle and clean the entire suspension fork interior and exterior.
 They will clean and lubricate the dust seals and slide bushings, check the torques and adjust the fork to the rider's preferred position.
 They will also replace the sliding collar if the clearance is too great (more than 1 mm on the fork bridge).

-- ► The specialist dealer will fully inspect the interior and exterior of the rear frame damper, overhaul the rear frame damper, replace all air seals on air forks, overhaul the air suspension, change the oil and replace the dust wipers. - ▶ They will pay particular attention to rim and brake wear.
+- The specialist dealer will fully inspect the interior and exterior of the rear frame damper, overhaul the rear frame damper, replace all air seals on air forks, overhaul the air suspension, change the oil and replace the dust wipers. - They will pay particular attention to rim and brake wear.
 The spokes are re-tightened in accordance with the findings.